ShawnUrbach/interview/README.md

 * Another option would be to use randomgen.py (also Python 3.5) to generate a text file consisting of 10,000 lines of random 1-3 digit numbers followed by 1-1000 characters of letters.

+* Output file of sorting.py is called sorted.txt.

 * ASSUMPTIONS:

+* sorting.py includes functions for inserting whitespace between numbers and other characters (if none exists) and removing multiple whitespace (if more than one space exists) for a cleaner output.

+* It will sort numbers first and then by the first character following the space after the number.

+* Sorting should work correctly whether the input file contains floats, lines with no whitespace, lines with multiple whitespace, only letters, or only numbers.

+* I tested sorting.py on

 ## Problem #3:
 * The user wants to visualize the following geojson layers ([1](https://github.com/mysidewalk/interview/blob/master/assets/kc-neighborhoods.json), [2](https://github.com/mysidewalk/interview/blob/master/assets/kc-tracts.json)) together on a map along with a chart of their commuter population attributes in an interactive manner.